Regulation and monitoring of pollution: United States

+Pollution prevention

 Air pollution

-The United States Congress passed the Clean Air Act in 1963 to legislate the reduction of smog and atmospheric pollution in general.
-That legislation has subsequently been amended and extended in 1966, 1970, 1977 and 1990.
-In 1968 AP 42 Compilation of Air Pollutant Emission Factors.
+Congress passed the Clean Air Act in 1963, requiring the reduction of smog and atmospheric pollution in general.
+The law was amended in 1966, 1970, 1977 and 1990.
+Pursuant to the legislation, the US Public Health Service published a list of emission factors in 1968, with periodic updates published by the US Environmental Protection Agency (EPA).
 Numerous state and local governments have enacted similar legislation either implementing or filling in locally important gaps in the national program.
-The national Clean Air Act and similar state legislative acts have led to the widespread use of atmospheric dispersion modeling in order to analyze the air quality impacts of proposed major actions.
-With the 1990 Clean Air Act, the United States Environmental Protection Agency (EPA) began a controversial carbon trading system in which tradable rights to emit a specified level of carbon are granted to polluters.
+The national Clean Air Act and similar state legislative acts have led to the widespread use of atmospheric dispersion modeling to analyze the air quality impacts of proposed major actions.
+Under the 1990 Clean Air Act amendments, EPA initiated a carbon emissions trading system in which tradable rights to emit a specified level of carbon are granted to polluters.

 Water pollution

-Enactment of the 1972 Clean Water Act (CWA) required thousands of facilities to obtain permits for discharges to navigable waters, through the National Pollutant Discharge Elimination System (NPDES).
+Enactment of the 1972 Clean Water Act (CWA) required thousands of facilities to obtain permits for discharges to navigable water bodies through the National Pollutant Discharge Elimination System (NPDES).
 It also required EPA to establish national technology-based discharge standards for municipal sewage treatment plants, and for many industrial categories (the latter are called "effluent guidelines.")

 Municipal and industrial permittees are required to regularly collect and analyze wastewater samples, and submit Discharge Monitoring Reports to a state agency or EPA.
 Amendments in 1977 required stricter regulation of toxic pollutants.
-In 1987 Congress expanded NPDES permit coverage to include municipal and industrial stormwater discharges.
+In 1987, Congress expanded NPDES permit coverage to include municipal and industrial stormwater discharges.

-The Act also requires use of best management practices for a wide range of other water discharges including nonpoint source pollution.
+The Act also requires the use of best management practices for a wide range of other water discharges, including nonpoint source pollution.

 Thermal pollution discharges are regulated under section 316(a) of the CWA.
 NPDES permits include effluent limitations on water temperature to protect the biotic life supported by a water body.
 A permittee may request a variance to the typical thermal limitations.
-Alternate limitations may be issued in limited circumstances, if the permittee has provided sufficient proof through data submission that aquatic life in the water body will be protected.
+Alternate limitations may be issued in limited circumstances if the permittee has provided sufficient proof through data submission that aquatic life in the water body will be protected.

 In addition to wastewater discharge monitoring, EPA works with federal, state and local environmental agencies to conduct ambient water monitoring programs in water bodies nationwide.
-The CWA requires EPA and the states to prepare reports to Congress on the condition of the nation's waters.
+The CWA requires the EPA and the states to prepare reports to Congress on the condition of the nation's waters.
 Ambient water quality data collected by EPA, the US Geological Survey and other organizations are available to the public in several online databases.